openebs/openebs/k8s/demo/crunchy-postgres/README.md

 # Running Crunchy-Postgres with OpenEBS

-This tutorial provides detailed instructions to run a PostgreSQL Statefulset with OpenEBS storage and perform simple database operations to verify successful deployment.
+This tutorial provides detailed instructions to run a PostgreSQL StatefulSet with OpenEBS storage and perform simple database operations to verify successful deployment.

 ## Crunchy-Postgres

-The postgres container used in the Statefulset is sourced from (CrunchyData)[https://github.com/CrunchyData/crunchy-containers].
-CrunchyData provides cloud agnostic PostgreSQL container technology that is designed for production workloads with cloud native HA, DR, and monitoring.
+The postgres container used in the StatefulSet is sourced from (CrunchyData)[https://github.com/CrunchyData/crunchy-containers].
+CrunchyData provides cloud agnostic PostgreSQL container technology that is designed for production workloads with cloud native High Availability, Disaster Recovery, and monitoring.

 ## Prerequisite